mohsn-mirzaei/game-hub/README.md

 # Complete React 18 + TypeScript educational project

-This software is made with React 18 + TypeScript and using [Chakra UI](https://chakra-ui.com/) library.
+This project is made with React 18 + TypeScript and using [Chakra UI](https://chakra-ui.com/) library.

 I have used this tutorial:
 [React 18 for Beginners](https://codewithmosh.com/p/ultimate-react-part1) & [React 18: Intermediate Topics](https://codewithmosh.com/p/ultimate-react-part2)